earthly/earthly/docs/cloud/satellites.md

 ## Satellite specs

+You can choose from a number of instance sizes and architectures when launching a satellite.
-Satellites are currently only available in different sizes and architectures.
-Please see the [Pricing Page](https://earthly.dev/pricing) for more details.
+Please see the [Pricing Page](https://earthly.dev/pricing) for the full list of options.

 ## Using Satellites in CI